You are here

 4) Ensure the wedding took place in the greater Lowcountry area (anywhere from Hilton Head to Myrtle Beach);

-5) Find out whether the couple wants to be in Announcements or online at CharlestonWeddingsMag.com or on our blog, TheWeddingRow, if we are not able to fit them in the print magazine.
+5) Find out whether the couple wants to be in Announcements or online at CharlestonWeddingsMag.com or on our blog, TheWeddingRow, if we are not able to fit them in the print magazine (and please share this in your submission).

 STEP TWO: Check Out the Deadlines

-Fall-Winter 2014 (weddings between September 2013-February 2014, or those with a fallish or wintry feel since then)
+Fall-Winter 2017 (weddings between September 2016-February 2017, or those with a fallish or wintry feel since then)

 STEP THREE: Make a Link*